7 Ways to Prevent Seasickness on a Cruise

 Don’t let seasickness get in the way of the cruise of your dreams.
-Many travelers wonder "will I get seasick on a cruise?" and avoid taking their trips.
+Many travelers wonder "will I get seasick on a cruise?" and avoid taking the trip.
 Well, worry no more.
 With these 7 ways to prevent seasickness on cruises, you will be prepared to take on whatever may come your way once you set sail.
 Below we'll cover seasickness medicines, natural remedies, and choices cruisers can make to limit or avoid seasickness altogether.
-After all, it's your vacation so you might as well have a good time while feeling your best.
+After all, it's your vacation so you'll want to have good time and feel your best.

 1. Over-the-Counter Medication

 Many ships dispense motion sickness medications, such as Dramamine and Bonine, to prevent cruisers from becoming seasick.
 Although you can buy these seasickness medicines on the ship itself, it’s smart to start taking them 1-2 days before so they’re already in your system when you board.
 Of course, it is important to be careful with motion sickness medications by using them as directed and being aware of side effects.
 Always talk to your doctor before taking a new medicine, even if it’s over-the-counter.

 If you’re looking for a more natural way to reduce or avoid seasickness when on a cruise, you should check out the popular product, Sea-Band.
 While these motion sickness bands are on your wrist, they lightly press into the acupressure points.
 This light pressure provides you with a sense of balance, which alleviates and helps prevent the effects of seasickness.

 3. Spend Time Outside